Join the Front Line: Volunteer with PBI

 PBI Mexico - Call for applications currently closed.

 Please note that PBI projects in Indonesia, Kenya, Nepal and Nicaragua are run by in-country staff and do not currently recruit field volunteers.
-If you are considering submitting an application but would like to speak to someone first, please contact Mark at admin@peacebrigades.org.uk.
+If you are considering submitting an application but would like to speak to someone first, please contact Lorna at lorna@peacebrigades.org.uk

 Learn more about what it means to be a field volunteer in one of PBI’s Front Line Teams in this short video: